tabarra/txAdmin/dev_notes.md

     - In config vault remove `+setr txEnableMenuBeta true` from fxrunner settings string
     - In settings page, remove additional arguments doc on the menu
     - Remove the "BETA" in the menu logo
+    - Change `nui_menu.misc.not_enabled` to say "go to tx settings to enable it"